Food and Wine Ideas for Your Christmas Day Meals.

 Always try to match wine to the style of each cheese rather than the whole board as the flavours and textures vary so much.

-8. Sherry trifle: oloroso sherry or Pedro Ximinez.
-Sherry trifle needs a buttery, sweet style of sherry to ensure the dessert does not overpower it.
+8. Sherry trifle: Use oloroso sherry or Pedro Ximinez.
+This dessert needs a buttery, sweet sherry to ensure it does not overpower it.

 9. Yule log: black muscat or Rivesaltes.
-A great match for chocolate is a sweet, black muscat, preferably from California.
+A sweet, black muscat, preferably from California, is a great match for chocolate.
 Dessert wines should always be slightly sweeter than dessert.

-From here to the end of the year it’s just a case of making sure that you have all of the important things covered, that is do you drink red white or rose?
+From here to the end of the year, it’s just a case of making sure that you have all of the important things covered.
+For example, do you drink red, white, or rose?

 Also, don’t forget to get the stuffing this year.